Inlander

-The Inlander was a sternwheeler that worked on the Skeena River in British Columbia, Canada, from 1910 until 1912.
+Inlander was a sternwheeler that worked on the Skeena River in British Columbia, Canada, from 1910 until 1912.
 She was owned by the Prince Rupert and Skeena River Navigation Company which was a syndicate of Skeena River businessmen who planned to use the Inlander as a passenger and freight steamer during the busy years of Grand Trunk Pacific Railway construction.

 Her route took her from Port Essington to Hazelton, over 180 mi of one of the most treacherous rivers that was ever used for steam navigation.